 Eggs offered for sale in cartons, bags, containers, or other package form must be plainly and conspicuously labeled in printed letters not smaller than one-quarter inch in height or plainly and conspicuously stamped and marked in letters not smaller than one-half inch in height with the product identity; the grade and size; the name and address of the producer, processor, or distributor; the words "packed for" or "distributed by" or equivalent; the statement "Perishable.
 Keep Refrigerated"; and the pack date and quality assurance date.

-B. Eggs offered for sale in bulk must be sold under a placard which states all the information in item A.
+Eggs offered for sale in bulk must be sold under a placard which states all the information in item A.

-C. Grade and size designations may not be abbreviated.
+Grade and size designations may not be abbreviated.

 1520.1700 ADVERTISING.